jundalisay/maha/content/en/economics/barter.md

 We scale the barter system of Maharlika by using points on a web server as the tool of trade.
 This creates a [points-based system](https://pantrypoints.com) as an implementation of the bayanihan economy.

 ![Bayanihan Economy](/graphics/bayanihan.jpg)

+## Alipin Namamahay or Servitude as Debt Payment

+Non payment of debts would lead to servitude as aliping namamahay.

+This was common in all countries before commercialization was spread by the European colonial system.

+{{< q c="Leviticus 25:39-43" >}}
+If any of your fellow Israelites become poor and sell themselves to you, do not make them work as slaves.
+They are to be treated as hired workers or temporary residents among you.
+They are to work for you until the Year of Jubilee.
+Then they and their children are to be released
+{{< /q >}}

+In the rival commercial system, these are now called 'kasambahay' who are maids who live in the master's house to get the benefits of having a house with electricity, water, internet, proximity to stores and businesses, etc.

+The solution of Maharlikanism to debt is to use:

+1. Moneyless points-valuation

+This removes the time value of money, discarding interest rates.
+This prevents debt slavery and economic injustice by the creditor.

+2. Points Banking

+This checks the actual productivity of the debtor before getting the debt.
+This prevents the creditor from being scammed and ensures that the creditor will get something back.

+Failure to pay will make the debtor [go back to the commercial system](/social/economics/principles/part-3/chapter-02c.md) which has the economic problems that we have today.